bytecodealliance/rfcs/accepted/cranelift-backend-transition.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-This transition's rationale largely derives from teh rationale for the new backend in general: the new design is simpler, more maintainable, generally more performant, and has a more trustworthy security stance.
+This transition's rationale largely derives from the rationale for the new backend in general: the new design is simpler, more maintainable, generally more performant, and has a more trustworthy security stance.
 Given these benefits, if there are no blocking issues, it